ottomatica/docable/README.md

 # docable

-Testing if documentation is runable.
+_CI for documentation_: Testing if documentation is runable.